alexforencich/cocotbext-pcie/README.md

 #### Intel Stratix 10 H-Tile/L-Tile

 Models of the Intel Stratix 10 H-Tile/L-Tile PCIe hard cores are included in `cocotbext.pcie.intel.s10`.
 These modules can be used in combination with the PCIe BFM to test an HDL design that targets Intel Stratix 10 GX, SX, TX, and MX series FPGAs that contain H-Tiles or L-Tiles, up to PCIe gen 3 x16.
 The models currently only support operation as a device, not as a root port.

+#### Intel P-Tile

+Models of the Intel P-Tile PCIe hard cores are included in `cocotbext.pcie.intel.ptile`.
+These modules can be used in combination with the PCIe BFM to test an HDL design that targets Intel Stratix 10 DX or Agilex F series FPGAs that contain P-Tiles, up to PCIe gen 4 x16.
+The models currently only support operation as a device, not as a root port.